What does ASCEND Mean?

 How is content being developed for ASCEND?

-ASCEND is built around asking tough questions that impact everyone working or studying in the space industry.
-We’re collaborating with our engineering, business, civil, and governmental advisors to select one primary question for each day of the event.
+ASCEND is built around asking the big idea questions that impact everyone working or studying in the space industry.
+We’re collaborating with our engineering, business, civil, and governmental advisors to select the cutting-edge topics and reaching out to space adjacent partners to bring in the whole space community.

 How can I pass along speaker or content suggestions for ASCEND?

 As one of ASCEND’s partners, you will be able to further its position by playing a lead role in defining the promise and potential of the emerging space economy.
-Visit the Exhibit & Sponsor page or send us an email at email@example.com and we’ll help you customize your experience and impact at ASCEND.
+Visit the Be a Sponsor page or send us an email at email@example.com and we’ll help you customize your experience and impact at ASCEND.

 Who is building the ASCEND experience?